 - Feature a ‘Hero’ message from the opening frame

-- Use voiceover call to actions to encourage swipe up
+- Use voiceover calls to action to encourage swipe up

 - 0:03 – 0:05 is the sweet spot for video length to drive action

 - Test all types of image or video Ads from video, to stills, to gifs or cinemagraphs (one per Ad Set)